Wallflower (Fringe): Plot

 Olivia Dunham (Anna Torv), suffering from a late-night migraine, runs across her fellow agent Lincoln Lee (Seth Gabel) at an all-night diner.
 Meanwhile, Peter Bishop (Joshua Jackson), having been allowed to live on his own under guard, attempts to figure out how to use the Machine to return him to his original timeline.

 The Fringe team is alerted to the death of a man whose skin and hair have turned white.
 Walter (John Noble) determines that the pigment from the man's skin has been extracted, and identifies traces of animal DNA along with human ones.
 The human DNA leads back to a child who reportedly died within a week after his birth in 1989, suffering from a rare skin condition that made him suffer from exposure to any form of light.
 However, Fringe division learns that the baby, possibly still alive, was moved to a pharmaceutical company that was a subsidiary of Massive Dynamic.
 Olivia and Lincoln confront Nina Sharp (Blair Brown), who affirms that the child had not died, but instead tested on; his condition allowed the researchers to implant animal genes in his skin, allowing him to survive in light while giving him the ability to perfectly camouflage with his surroundings and an instinct for survival.
-Kept in the lab for years, the child, named U. Gene (short for "unidentified genetic makeup") eventually escaped during a fire at the facility, and has remained undetected for years.
+Kept in the lab for years, the child, named U. Gene (short for "unknown genetic disorder") eventually escaped during a fire at the facility, and has remained undetected for years.